AlexZ0729/speech/README.md

 downloading and preparing the data.
 There should also be one or more model configurations available.
 The results for each configuration will documented in each examples corresponding `README.md`.

+## Acknowledgement

+This repo is forked from [Awni Hannun's Speech repo](https://github.com/awni/speech), with some minor changes/edits on top.